Black-Rhino/reviews/README.md

 ## :telescope: Project Overview
 This project was created for the Hack Reactor System Design Capstone.

+The task was to build out the back-end system for a product ratings and reviews service for an e-commerce web application.
+The main objective of this project was scaling and optimizations to handle the incoming traffic.
+An ETL process was implemented to transfer the full application data set of about 30 millions records into a PostgreSQL database.
+The goal here was to handle at least 1000 requests per second with a latency of less than 2 seconds and an error rate of less than 1%.

 ## :jigsaw: Project Details

 ## :pencil2: Installation

+## :rocket: Routes

 ## :fire: Performance